MicrosoftDocs/PowerShell-Docs/scripting/setup/PS-remoting-second-hop.md

 ### Cons

 - Requires WMF 5.0 or later.
-- Requires password maintenance when using a domain **RunAs** account.
 - Requires configuration on every intermediate server (_ServerB_).

 ## Pass credentials inside an Invoke-Command script block